WICG/trust-token-api/README.md

 *   Browsers may choose to limit redemptions on a time-based schedule, and either return cached RRs if available, or require consumers to cache the RR.
 *   Issuers will be able to see the Referer, subject to the page's referrer policy, for any token redemption, so they'll be able to detect if any one site is redeeming suspiciously many tokens.

-When the issuer detects a site is attacking its trust token supply, it can fail redemption (before the token is revealed) based on the referring origin, and prevent browsers from spending tokens there.
+When the issuer detects a site is attacking its token supply, it can fail redemption (before the token is revealed) based on the referring origin, and prevent browsers from spending tokens there.

 ### Double-Spend Prevention